ziyadalawami/skepti-scan/README.md

 **Trust is good.
 Verification is better.**

-Meet Skepti-Scan: your highly analytical, fact-checking API.
-Skepti-Scan operates on a simple philosophy—it doesn't trust anything it hears until it checks the sources.
-Instead of relying on an LLM's static, easily hallucinated memory, this system acts as an active investigator.
-It takes a claim, scours live web data for evidence, cross-references the facts, and returns a definitive, unbiased verdict.
+Meet Skepti Scan: your highly analytical, fact checking API.
+Skepti Scan operates on a simple philosophy; it does not trust anything it hears until it checks the sources.
+Instead of relying on static memory, this system acts as an active investigator.
+It takes a claim, scours live web data for evidence, cross references the facts, and returns a definitive, unbiased verdict.

 ---